 Stacey: [01:36] You are a librarian, so you’re coming from an insider perspective.
 I have to tell you, as someone who’s taught in higher ed for years, I haven’t had that many close working relationships with librarians in my teaching context.

-[01:48] What things could I be doing in my courses that I’m teaching to leverage all the wealth of expertise we have in our library?
+[01:48] What kinds of things could I be doing in my courses that I’m teaching to leverage all the wealth of expertise we have in our library?

 Melissa: [01:57] Part of my goal with this book is to expose that librarians are educators.